austinscreations/OTA_async_AP/README.md

 # OTA_async_AP
 Async server with OTA and AP setup built in.

+2021-05-28 reboot reason has been fixed both in teh footer and on the management printout data section.

-2021-05-27 still workin gOn AP mode, adding more device information to the management page.
+2021-05-27 still working On AP mode, adding more device information to the management page.

 2021-05-22 latest firmware for platformIO works correctly all major fuctions wanted have been added minus AP mode for wifi credentials.